 Compare to Similar Products

 Our Analysis and Test Results

 In many ways, the Marmot Phase 30 is a similar bag to the Patagonia 850 Down Sleeping Bag 30, except it is lighter and not as warm.
-Like the Patagonia, it has an oversized foot box that aids in comfort while sleeping and also features a two-way zipper to help ventilate on warmer nights.
-Unlike the Patagonia, it is EN rated, but curiously its comfort rating is a mere 42F, and its limit rating checked out at 33F, so we are not exactly sure why it is called the Phase 30.
-We found that it wasn't as warm as the Patagonia.
+Like the Patagonia model, it has an oversized foot box that aids in comfort while sleeping and also features a two-way zipper to help ventilate on warmer nights.
+Unlike the Patagonia model, it is EN rated, but curiously its comfort rating is a mere 42F, and its limit rating checked out at 33F, so we are not exactly sure why it is called the Phase 30.
+We found that it wasn't as warm as the Patagonia bag.
 On the flipside, at only 18.3 ounces, it is over eight ounces lighter than that bag, a very significant weight savings for those who are looking to travel as light as possible.

 As we have already mentioned, we chose to award this bag our Top Pick because of its water repelling capabilities.
 However, many other bags also used treated down in their construction, with the Katabatic Gear Palisade 30 also featuring a similar combination of Pertex shell and hydrophobically treated down.
 We chose to recognize the Phase 30 instead because it scored higher in our overall ratings, but if water resistance is a primary consideration, check that one out as well.